cloudnative-pg/cloudnative-pg/docs/src/backup.md

 - **Point in Time recovery** (PITR): to possibility to recover at any point in time from the first available base backup in your system

+!!!
+Warning
+    WAL archive alone is useless.
+Without a physical base backup, you cannot restore a PostgreSQL cluster.

 In general, the presence of a WAL archive enhances the resilience of a PostgreSQL cluster, allowing each instance to fetch any required WAL file from the archive if needed (normally the WAL archive has higher retention periods